wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 </ol>

-## Shell ~/.bash_profile invocations
+## Bash shell invocations

 I put in an echo in the various files that macOS executes upon user login, when a new terminal is opened, and when a bash shell is invoked:

 <pre>In /etc/profile ...
 In /etc/bashrc ...
-In ~/.bash_profile ...
+In /Users/wilson_mar/.bash_profile EUID 501 Fri 2020-03-20 10:59:52 PM MDT -0600
 In ~/.bashrc ...
 </pre>

-When macOS logs in any and all users, it executes file <tt>/etc/profile</tt>.
+When macOS logs in a user, it executes file <tt>/etc/profile</tt>.
+That file's code:
-That file's default value on macOS is:

 <pre># System-wide .profile for sh(1)
 &nbsp;